PlainJane20/Employee-Database-Analysis/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

 As a BONUS, it is suspected that the given data is fake.
 To prove it, a Jupyter Notebook has been provided to create a bar chart of average salary by title to show that not all is well in the data.

-## Directory Structure
-* **/raw_data** - contains given CSV files for employee and department related data
-* **/EmployeeSQL** - contains bonus analysis in Jupyter notebook (NOTE: a config.py file containing the username, password, host, and port must be provided to run the notebook analyses) and in-depth description of data engineering steps
-    * **/data_model** - contains ERD sketch, schema DDL, and SQL queries to answer the above questions

 ### Navi Sohi | Data Analytics & Visualization